This post contains affiliate links. Please see my disclosure about affiliate links here.

 CROSSING THE LINE

-The group’s meeting point was at the beautiful and historic YMCA Three Arches Hotel on Jerusalem’s King David Street.
+The group’s meeting point was at the beautiful and historic YMCA Three Arches Hotel on King David Street in Jerusalem.
 The mini-bus headed south in heavy traffic and within a half an hour we branched off a side road with barbed wire.

 A large red sign indicated that Israeli citizens were not permitted beyond that point.
 Without being told we knew we had entered the area known by many as Palestine or the West Bank.
 My own government and the European Union refer to it as the Occupied Palestinian Territory (OPT).